b00f/b00f.github.io/_posts/2020-11-05-linux_decimals_to_hexadecimals_linux.md

 categories: linux
 ---

-_In these series on I am going to talk about some simple tweaks in linux that made life easier_
+_In these series I am going to talk about some simple tweaks in linux that makes life easier_

-# How linux make our life easier - Part 1
 ## Converting Decimals to Hex

-Concerting Hex to Binary is quite easy.
+[Converting Hex to Binary](https://www.binaryhexconverter.com/hex-to-binary-converter) is quite easy.
 You just need a paper and a pen.
-But sometimes you have a _sequence_ of decimal numbers and you want to get their hex values. `bc` command makes you life easier.
+But sometimes you have a _sequence_ of decimal numbers and you want to calculate their hex values.
+`bc` command is your magic tool.
+With one example I am going to show you how `bc` command works.

-In this example I need to know what is the hax value for [170 187 204 221 238 255]:
+In this example we are going to find out the hex values for: `[170 187 204 221 238 255]`:
 {% highlight bash %}
 $ echo "obase=16; 170;187;204;221;238;255" | bc
 AA